lunarc/lunarc_docs/docs/aurora_modules.md

-Using supported software on Lunarc's Aurora service
+Using installed software on Lunarc's Aurora service
 ================

 Author: Joachim Hein (Lunarc)

 ![Node icon](images/node_icon.jpg "Node icon")

-# Hierachical module naming scheme
+# Hierarchical module naming scheme
-With the start of the Aurora service Lunarc is using an hierachical module naming scheme.
-Hierachical modules ensure that the correct shared libraries are available when running an application, while keeping screen output of standard module commands such as `module avail` managable.
+With the start of the Aurora service Lunarc is using an hierarchical module naming scheme.
+Hierarchical modules ensure that the correct shared libraries are available when running an application, while keeping screen output of standard module commands such as `module avail` manageable.

 ## Hierachical naming scheme concept

-When loging into the system, you only get access to those modules that do not require any special dynamic libraries.
-After *loading a compiler module* you obtaing access to those packages that have been build with that specific compiler and depend on its shared libraries.
+When logging into the system, you only get access to those modules that do not require any special dynamic libraries.
+After *loading a compiler module* you obtaining access to those packages that have been build with that specific compiler and depend on its shared libraries.
 For many compilers this will include one or more matching MPI libraries.
 After loading an MPI library additional software packages, depending on this pair (compiler & MPI library), will become available.
 Users should take note that in many cases loading an MPI library is required for software that doesn't really depend on it.

 # Using Modules